 But that's not very accurate.
 Jade might miss the plane!
-Maybe it wouldn't matter too much in this case since B isn't too far away from the plane and he might see the plane.
+Maybe it won't matter too much in this case since B isn't too far away from the plane and he might see the plane.

 But we need to be more accurate for the other points.

 So let's use three-figure bearings.